The Complete Step-by-Step Guide to Find and Spam Check Expired Domains

 If you use Web Archive often, consider making a $10 donation next time they’re raising money.
 They provide an incredibly useful service to folks like us for free and run on donations.

 Watch Me Spam Check Domains [Video]

-If you think your domain might not be getting indexed because google can’t tell that it’s live, the easiest fix seems to be to set up a blank wordpress install and redirect all the inner pages and any subdomains with links to your homepage.
-This will ensure the google crawlers reach your homepage.
+If you think your domain might not be indexed because Google can’t tell that it’s live, the easiest fix seems to be to set up a blank WordPress install and redirect all the inner pages and any subdomains with links to your homepage.
+This will ensure the Google crawlers reach your homepage.
 If it still isn’t indexing, it probably has a penalty.

-What I’ve seen is that sometimes, especially if a domain has most of it’s links pointing to a subdomain, a domain doesn’t get indexed within the first week, but then if I set it up on hosting it does eventually get indexed.
-Sometimes though, even after setting the domain up on hosting and redirecting the subdomain or inner pages, the domain still doesn’t get indexed (presumably because it has a penalty).
+What I’ve seen is that sometimes, especially if a domain has most of its links pointing to a subdomain, a domain doesn’t get indexed within the first week, but then if I set it up on hosting it does eventually get indexed.
+Sometimes though, even after setting the domain with hosting and redirecting the subdomain or inner pages, the domain still doesn’t get indexed (presumably because it has a penalty).